-Best Air Flow with Fin Design: Each cooling fin of Windale 6 is shaped four rectangular holes which can increase the surface area for contacting the heat.
-With this design, the inside air flow becomes more smoothly and heat emission process comes more quickly.
+Best Air Flow with Fin Design: Each cooling fin of Windale 6 is shaped with four rectangular holes which can increase the surface area for contacting the heat.
+With this design, the inside airflow becomes more smoothly and heat emission process comes more quickly.

 Windale Series Get Ready for AMD Ryzen and Intel Kaby Lake: The Windale 6 comes with a mounting solution that allows it to be compatible with most sockets.

-Best Performance and Silent Fan: With paragliding blade design, the fan keep airflow over key components more efficiently and decreases noise.
+Best Performance and Silent Fan: With a paragliding blade design, the fan keeps airflow over key components more efficiently and decreases noise.

 Stable Anti-Vibration Rubber: Flexible and soft anti-vibration rubber is easy to assemble.
 Windale 6 provides a better connection to minimize movement and noise between fan and heatsink.